michaelfaulkner/xy-type-models/README.md

 Each makefile is located in the youngest child directory corresponding to the relevant algorithm, e.g., the [`makefile`](src/xy_models/xy/ecmc/makefile) for `xy_ecmc_algorithm.exe` is contained in [the xy-ecmc directory]( src/xy_models/xy/ecmc).
-To create a single Fortran executable, open your terminal, navigate to the top xy-type-models directory and enter `make xy-ecmc`, `make xy-metropolis`, `make xy-gaussian-noise-metropolis`, `make hxy-ecmc`, `make hxy-metropolis`, `make hxy-gaussian-noise-metropolis`, `make elementary-electrolyte`, `make multivalued-electrolyte` or `make 3dxy`.
+To create a single Fortran executable, open your terminal, navigate to the top xy-type-models directory and enter `make xy-ecmc`, `make xy-uniform-noise-metropolis`, `make xy-gaussian-noise-metropolis`, `make hxy-ecmc`, `make hxy-uniform-noise-metropolis`, `make hxy-gaussian-noise-metropolis`, `make elementary-electrolyte`, `make multivalued-electrolyte` or `make 3dxy`.
 This will create the corresponding executable and store it in the `executables` directory.

 ## *Sampling algorithms in statistical physics* [\[Faulkner2022a\]](https://arxiv.org/abs/2208.04751)